TheFirstFen/lnu/yoda/1DV505/ws222gx_assign1/3-sum/the_3_sum_problem.md

 ## II.
 Faster Approaches
-Understanding brute force is intuitive, but it is slow, the next three headlines will explain two faster methods these two approaches is less intuitive than brute force.
+Understanding brute force is a slow approach but a easy approach to code and also understand how it works.
+In the next three headlines will explain two faster methods to slow the 3-sum problem, they are faster but in they can be harder to understand how to code and also the theory behind them.

 ### A. 3-sum with caching
 Caching works by looking for what is needed rather than adding or subtracting to find when the sum is at the target or 0.
 By adding values we already have seen to the caching set were we compare what we have to what is needed in the cash to add up to the target.